Ernst H. Beutner: Scientific career

 Upon graduation he took positions at the Brooke Hospital and Harvard Dental School.
 In 1956 he accepted a position on the faculty of the University of Buffalo in the Department of Bacteriology and Immunology under the leadership of Ernest Witebsky.
 Initially, Beutner conducted his studies with a group of UB medical students, including Robert E. Jordon, MD ’65, and Burton Chertock, MD ’67.
-Jordon’s father, James Jordon, MD, who headed the Division of Dermatology at UB, had suggested that Beutner’s group study the role of autoimmunity in PV.
+Jordon's father, James Jordon, MD, who headed the Division of Dermatology at UB, had suggested that Beutner's group study the role of autoimmunity in pemphigus vulgaris (PV).
 Over the course of the next few years they discovered evidence that both PV and bullous pemphigoid (BP) are autoimmune diseases.
 Currently, Beutner is a Professor Emeritus of Microbiology, Immunology & Dermatology of the University of Buffalo.
 Their discovery continues to define the diagnostic “gold standard” for these diseases, as well as for dermatitis herpetiformis.
 He received the 2003 American Society of Dermapathology "Founders Award" for his role in developing the field of immunodermatology.